fooqri/fooqri.github.io/source/_posts/2016-01-27-ancs-example-on-blend-nano.markdown

 On an iPhone, open the *Settings* app, and choose *Bluetooth* and make sure Bluetooth is on.
 Under Devices you should see ANCS appear, and by tapping ANCS you should be able to successfully pair with the device.

 ## Next Steps
-The goal of this process was to get the ARM toolchain and Nordic SDK set up, next steps would be to use the ANCS example as a starting point to develop and custom ANCS app for some device using the BLE Nano.
+The goal of this process was to get the ARM toolchain and Nordic SDK set up, next steps would be to use the ANCS example as a starting point to develop a custom ANCS app for some device that utilizes the BLE Nano.
 I hope to post some examples in the future as I work with the Nano more.